vincmazet/bip/_sources/labs/lab3.md

 ## Interpolation

 The difference between different interpolation methods will be observed by applying successive rotations on the image <a href="../_static/data/chess.png">chess.png</a>.
-The rotations will be made by using `skimage.transform.rotate`, which permits to choose different polynomial interpolations.
+The rotations will be made by using `skimage.transform.rotate`, which permits to choose different interpolation approaches.

 * Perform four _successive_ rotations of 90° of the image, and observe the effect of the rotation at each step.
   Use the default value for each parameter.